Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 Yes, there’s no internet connectivity out of the box, which is quite disappointing given its premium price.
 But it’s the only flaw that we can point to as a genuine issue.
 For weather enthusiasts that want professional grade accuracy from home—the Vantage Pro2 is the best option.

-Davis Instruments Vantage Pro2 Review Summary
+Davis Instruments 6152 Vantage Pro2

 The Vantage Pro2 is an investment, given the premium you’ll pay over competing models.
 Parts of the station also feel a bit dated, like they’ve been frozen in time.
 However, accuracy is key, and the Vantage Pro2 is king.